 Steroids and other muscle enhancing drugs turn people into superhumans as far as muscle size and density are concerned.
 The IFBB professionals in fitness magazines look as if they’ve been composed in a digital editor such as PhotoShop.

-This is not a surprise since they (the bodybuilders) are known to take grams of testosterone per week, when the average amount produced in the male body for that period of time is between 30mg and 70mg.
-In other words, IFFB professionals have testosterone levels about 100 times or more higher than the average men.
-Still wonder why they are so big?
+This is not a surprise since some professional bodybuilders take over a gram of testosterone every week when the average amount produced in the male body for that period of time is between 30mg and 70mg.
+In other words, IFFB professionals have testosterone levels 100+ times higher than the average man.
+Do you still wonder why they are so big?